pradeep-tiwari/oui/CONTRIBUTING.md

 4. `git push` your changes to GitHub
 5. Open a pull request of your branch, add at least one reviewer

-    **Merging a breaking change?** Have a UI Engineer [update the Optimizely app](https://github.com/optimizely/oui/issues/360) to prevent getting in a state where backward compatible commits are blocked by complicated unreleased changes.

-## :warning: Pre-Release
+### 3. :warning: Pre-Release

-Don't forget to do these before you create a new release!
+Don't forget these before you create a release:

 1. Re-build Storybook documentation: `yarn build-storybook`
 1. Export your component in main.js: `export { default as TheName } from './components/TheName';`
-1. Update the Changelog.md:
+1. Include details in `Changelog.md` of your changes and the related GitHub issue
+1. [Update the Optimizely app](https://github.com/optimizely/oui/issues/360) to prevent unreleased changes from blocking future releases

-## :ship: Release a New Version
+## 4. :ship: Release a New Version

+Both UI Engineers and the Frontend team have permission to release OUI via `npm version ...`:

 1. Get latest code: `git checkout devel && git pull && git checkout master && git pull`
 2. Merge your changes: `git merge devel`